dcunited001/dcunited001.github.io/_drafts/from-the-parapets-of-alexandria.md

 ### Comparison with Ghandi and Colonial India under Britain

 the forces that we're fighting are using the system against us.
-In India, Britain controlled the market for Salt.
+In India, Britain controlled the market for salt.
 This was before widespread refrigeration, even in the developed world.
 - britain had a monopoly on the Salt market in India
   - and there were high taxes on it